Call 24/7 For Treatment

 Call (877) 855-0765 for 24/7 help with treatment.

 Pathways Center Spalding is a methadone addiction treatment center in Spalding County, Georgia.
 It is located at 1710 Ga Highway 16 West, 30223 zip.
 Pathways Center Spalding provides regular outpatient treatment, short-term residential treatment and outpatient treatment.
-Other than methadone treatment, Pathways Center Spalding offers individual counseling, marital/couples counseling and family counseling.
-Pathways Center Spalding provides medication assisted services to men and women.
+Other than methadone treatment, Pathways Center Spalding offers substance use education, individual counseling and family counseling.
+Pathways Center Spalding provides medication-assisted treatment to women and men.

 Treatment at a suboxone clinic in Spalding County is often similar to the treatment received at a methadone clinic.
 Both of the medication assisted treatment options work by reducing narcotic and opioid cravings for those who are addicted.
 A big difference between suboxone and methadone is that suboxone can be prescribed by doctors, while methadone treatment needs to be received at a clinic.